didux-io/commons-js/README.md

-# Smilo-Commons-JS
+# Didux.io-Commons-JS

-The Smilo Commons Javascript library exposes commonly used Smilo functionality for integration in other projects.
+The Didux.io Commons Javascript library exposes commonly used Didux.io functionality for integration in other projects.

 ## Building